-We invite applications in the form of teams of 2-3 faculty along with an administrator from community colleges.
-Faculty participants are required to attend six full-day seminars (held on Fridays) over two years, participate in online discussions and assignments, develop teaching modules, curriculum resources, or new courses, and participate in a culminating conference.
-Administrators are required to attend the October 2013 and April 2014 seminars and the May 2015 conference, but may participate in the full program.
-The conference will feature the award-winning Latino Studies scholar Professor Vicki Ruiz.
+We invited applications in the form of teams of 2-3 faculty along with an administrator from community colleges.
+Faculty participants were required to attend six full-day seminars (held on Fridays) over two years, participate in online discussions and assignments, develop teaching modules, curriculum resources, or new courses, and participate in a culminating conference.
+Administrators were required to attend the October 2013 and April 2014 seminars and the May 2015 conference, but many participated in the full program.
+The conference featured the award-winning Latino Studies scholar Professor Vicki Ruiz.

 For further information, contact:

 Donna Thompson Ray, Project Co-Director